brettz9/webappfind/README.md

 # Possible "Demos" todos

 1. Demos ought to use cookie-using full screen option for HTML and SVG
-1. Get HTML CodeMirror to use closetag, html5complete, matchTags (in addition to JS ones if mixed mode can support), use the preview option?; http://codemirror.net/demo/widget.html for line bars in linting (html, css, javascript)? linting for HTML? (jslint can do some)
+1. Get HTML CodeMirror to use closetag, html5complete, matchTags (in addition to JS ones if mixed mode can support), use the preview option?; http://codemirror.net/demo/widget.html for line bars in linting (html, css, javascript)? linting for HTML?
+(JSLint can do some); ensure JSLint (and CSSLint?) applied to mixed HTML
 1. JS enhancement: CodeMirror tern support? can this work or be made to work with JSDoc?
 1. Use CodeMirror diffs/merge add-ons if version-control trigger types supported
 1. Use runmode for getting code syntax highlighting within CKEditor HTML (e.g., for doing blog posts): http://codemirror.net/demo/runmode.html and for a button to copy-HTML-(+css with styles inlined?)-to-clipboard in each of the html/javascript/css/svg/etc. modes